 Also, refer to the links given below and the upcoming Probationary Officer exam:

 Along with this, the English syllabus for SBI PO exam also tests the reading and apprehending skills of a candidate.
-So, a candidate should have good grammatical and vocabulary skills along with a good reading habit to excel in this section.
+So, a candidate should have sound grammatical and vocabulary skills along with a good reading habit to excel in this section.

 Candidates preparing for the Probationary Officer exam can also check the Bank PO question Papers page and download the previous year question papers for the various PO exams.